 Maeda received his Bachelor of Science and Master of Science degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.
 He has an MBA from Arizona State University and a PhD from the University of Tsukuba in Japan.
 He’s been awarded honorary PhD degrees in Fine Arts from the Maryland Institute College of Art and Simon Fraser University.

-Having formally or informally advised hundreds of companies over the course of his career, John currently serves on the Board of Directors for Sonos and Wieden+Kennedy, chairs the eBay Design Advisory Council, and is a member of the Technical Advisory Board for Google’s Advanced Technology and Projects Group and the World Economic Forum's Global Agenda Council on New Growth Models.
+Having formally or informally advised hundreds of companies over the course of his career, John currently serves on the Board of Directors for Sonos and Wieden+Kennedy, and is a member of the Technical Advisory Board for Google’s Advanced Technology and Projects Group and the World Economic Forum's Global Agenda Council on New Growth Models.